-How did you know when you met your significant other that they were “The One?”
+When did you know that your significant other was “The One?”
 Sometimes you know right away, and sometimes it takes longer to discover you have found your partner.
-Each story is unique and personal, and it’s not always obvious that there is a happy ending!
+Each story is unique and personal, and it’s not always obvious that there is going to be a happy ending!
 Finding your life partner is not an easy thing to do.
 Here are some of the personal stories from the Weddingbee community on how they met “The One.”

 1. She Was a Little Scared at First